Top 9 Machine Learning Applications in Real World

 These are the real world Machine Learning Applications, let’s see them one by one-

-2.1.
+a.
 Image Recognition

 There are many situations where you can classify the object as a digital image.
-For digital images, the measurements describe the outputs of each pixel in the image.

 So if a black and white image has N*N pixels, the total number of pixels and hence measurement is N2.

-In the coloured image, each pixel considered as providing 3 measurements of the intensities of 3 main colour components ie RGB.
-So N*N coloured image there are 3 N2 measurements.
+In the coloured image, each pixel considered as providing 3 measurements of the intensities of 3 main color components i.e. RGB.

 - For face detection – The categories might be face versus no face present.
 There might be a separate category for each person in a database of several individuals.